Why do I snore, and should I be worried?

-Snoring is one of the most common complaints heard in ENT clinics — and one of the most frequently dismissed.
-It is estimated that around 40 per cent of adults snore regularly, and while it is often treated as little more than a nuisance, snoring can in some cases be a sign of a more significant underlying condition.
+Snoring is one of the most common complaints heard in ENT clinics, and one of the most frequently dismissed.
+Around 40% of adults snore regularly, making it one of the most common sleep-related complaints, and while it is often treated as little more than a nuisance, snoring can in some cases be a sign of a more significant underlying condition.
 Understanding why you snore, and when it warrants medical attention, is the first step towards addressing it.
+Snoring is common, but it is rarely random.
+In most cases, it reflects a specific, identifiable problem in how the airway behaves during sleep.
+Hillser Clinic's snoring and sleep wellness service covers assessment, diagnosis and treatment across the full spectrum of sleep-disordered breathing.

 What actually causes snoring?